What’s the difference between kids getting scared and true anxiety?

 Your son gets nervous before his doctor’s appointment.
 Your daughter worries the night before an exam.
-Do they have anxiety or are these typical worries?
+Do they have anxiety or are they just kids getting scared?
 How can you tell the difference?

 Parents often ask me that question in my practice.
 What is the difference between worries and anxiety?
 Not much.
 They feel the same.
 They look the same.
 The difference is in the frequency and duration of the worry.

-So when should parents worry about the worries?
+So when should parents worry about their kids getting scared?
 Here are 3 ways to help differentiate worries from possible anxiety.
 When in doubt always seek out the advice and guidance of a child therapist.